ElMustacho/catbot-v1.1/commands.md

 Returns the schematics of the specified stage.

+Note that beta is a legacy nomenclature; the command is fully functional and holds the name for the sake of not using a new command.

 The second and third parameters are optional, though they may be necessary to use if multiple stages have similar names, which is the case for certain enigma stages.
 You can skip the difficulty of the stage in its title, as seen in the last example.

+In case of multiple matches, catbot will try to give all the relevant stages.

 __Examples:__
 - `!sb No Plan A (Deadly)`